githubtraining/training-manual/book/33_interacting_cicd.md

 Now you will practice the GitHub Flow from beginning to end by updating the link in the README to point to your fork of the repository.

 > Remember, your copy of the website will be rendered at `https://githubschool.github.io/github-games-username`.
->
-> This link also appears in the repository description.
-It is a good idea to edit the website URL in the description so you can easily access your game.

 > If you click the link, you will see the text in the `README.md`.
 We have intentionally broken this repository so we can fix it together.
 The tests that we are merging in also check for this URL.